catalyzeio/paas-guides/logging.md

 ```
 log = Logger.new(STERR)
 ```
-You can log debug messages,  info, or warnings.
+You can also log debug messages, info, or warnings.
 ```
 log.debug("Created logger")
 log.info("Program started")